barryclark/jekyll-now/_posts/2020-11-03-static-express-heroku.md

 ## Activities
 - Deploy your best/favourite static website to Heroku.
-- Reafactor your favourite Codepen into a static website and deploy it to Heroku.
+- Refactor your favourite Codepen into a static website and deploy it to Heroku.

 ---